-Over the next five years, DCU will fundamentally transform its undergraduate curriculum to reflect the way that current and future students should learn if they are to adapt fully to a rapidly evolving workplace transformed by everadvancing technologies.
-We recognise that no one can know the boundaries of knowledge that future graduates will require.
-It is our belief, however, that it is how students learn that will be key to their development and their ability to engage most effectively with new knowledge and technologies.
-Our objective is to create a radically different undergraduate learning experience that will foster the development of graduates who can flourish in the unscripted world of the 21st century and play a pivotal role in advancing Ireland's future prosperity.
+DCU is transforming its undergraduate curriculum in order to ensure that current and future students enjoy a unique learning experience that will empower them to thrive in an increasingly unscripted world, defined by rapid social and technological change.
+As the boundaries of knowledge continue to expand, we recognise that the manner in which students learn will be key to their development and ability to engage effectively and impactfully with new knowledge and emerging technologies.
+Our objective is to create a radically different, highly innovative undergraduate learning experience that will foster the development of capable, engaged graduates who can play a pivotal role in advancing Ireland's future prosperity.

-This major initiative will help us transform the learning experience of undergraduate students at DCU by reconceptualising learning opportunities, creating authentic connections between the classroom and enterprise, and embedding digital literacies, disciplinary competencies and key transversal skills, to enable our graduates to thrive in a rapidly changing workplace.
-We are joined in this project by a strong consortium of enterprise partners, representing key employment sectors in the Irish economy and with a strong presence in DCU's primary catchment area.
-This highly innovative project is funded under the Irish government's Human Capital Initiative (HCI) supported by the National Training Fund.
-It will deliver on the ambitions we have to reimagine undergraduate curricula and to embed innovative pedagogies, enhanced use of technology and deep industry engagement.
+Through our 'DCU Futures' initiative, we are transforming the educational experience of undergraduate students by reconceptualising their learning experiences, creating authentic connections between the classroom and enterprise, and embedding digital literacies, disciplinary competencies and key transversal skills that will enable our graduates to thrive.
+We are joined in this project by a strong consortium of enterprise partners, representing key employment sectors in the Irish economy.
+This highly innovative project, funded under the Irish government's Human Capital Initiative (HCI) supported by the National Training Fund, will deliver on our ambition to reimagine undergraduate curricula through a combination of innovative teaching and learning approaches, enhanced use of technology, and deep industry engagement.

-In considering what students should learn, we have identified specific areas where graduates with talent with capabilities in priority and emerging skills areas are increasingly required.
-Accordingly, we are currently developing 10 new undergraduate programmes.
-These programmes have been informed by ongoing consultation with enterprise partners and with reference to national strategies including Future Jobs Ireland 2019 and the National Skills Strategy 2025.
-The identified programmes have been selected to meet these national skills priorities.
-Read on to find out more about our ten innovative new courses.
+In considering what students should learn, we have identified specific areas where graduates with discipline knowledge and key transversal skills areas are increasingly required.
+These new courses have been informed by ongoing consultation with enterprise partners and with reference to national strategies including Future Jobs Ireland 2019 and the National Skills Strategy 2025.
+The identified courses have been designed to meet these national skills priorities and to ensure that our students and graduates are in-demand by industry.
+Read on to find out more about our ten innovative new courses